Hard Rock Live

-The Hard Rock Live is an indoor amphitheater at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida.
-The theater opened on October 25, 2019, as part of a $1.5 billion property-wide expansion, which also included a new 450-foot guitar shaped hotel tower, an expanded casino, new dining and retail options, and new amenities.
+Hard Rock Live is a concert hall at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida.
+The venue originally opened on July 12, 2005, as a 5,500-seat multi-purpose arena.
+In March 2018, it went through renovations, including an upgrade to a 7,000-seat capacity.
+The new theater opened on October 25, 2019, as part of a $1.5 billion property-wide expansion, which also included a new 450-foot (137 meter) guitar shaped hotel tower, an expanded casino, new dining and retail options, and new amenities.

 History

 The venue originally opened on July 12, 2005, as a 5,500-seat multi-purpose arena, which hosted music and comedy shows, sporting events including world championship boxing, mixed martial arts, tennis, basketball and rodeo events, and corporate meetings, celebrity charity fundraisers and exhibitions.